Croolsaver/MandelbrotMiniprojekt/README.md

 - A script to illustrate the time taken with n processors is found in `mandelbrot_multiprocessing_n_processors.py`

 ## Accompanying Material
-For each of the scripts, the output files are included with the same name as the corresponding script.
+For each of the scripts, the output files are included in the folder `output` with the same name as the corresponding script.
 E.g. for `mandelbrot_naive.py`, see `mandelbrot_naive.png` and `mandelbrot_naive.hdf5`

 ## Prerequesites
 The following Python packages are needed to run the scripts